 These little details that I’ve presented about myself may appear to be random.
 But they are, in fact, connected to each other in the context of the sensory makeup of my body.
-All the things I’ve listed are related to my sensory system in one way or another and all of these senses then determine my preferences.
-So, in other words, the things that we want and prefer, have more to do with our senses rather than our own will or desires.
+All the things I’ve listed are related to my sensory system in one way or another and all of these senses then shape my preferences.

 In school, most of us learned that we had 5 senses, but science tells us otherwise.
 Sight, smell, touch, hearing, and taste are of course among our primary senses.
 But other senses can be added to the list including: the vestibular system, proprioception, and interoception.

 Interoception, on the other hand, relates to our bowels.
-This includes our bowel movements, feelings of happiness, allergic reactions, and even when we’re feeling that intuitive hunch about something.
+This includes our bowel movements, feeling of happiness, allergic reactions, and even times when we’re feeling that intuitive hunch about something.

-Of course, we can’t weigh every action taken by ourselves and others in a mechanical, logical manner.
+Of course, we can’t weigh all of our actions and in a mechanical and logical manner.
 But being able to see the reasons behind various actions, even if only partially, will help us calm ourselves when we need to.

 Being able to see the needs of our senses allows us to live a more comfortable life.
 Our senses don’t simply come out and say “I’m your proprioception and right now I need stimulation” or “I’m your vestibular system and I need to be fed”.
 Instead, they encourage us to play tennis or jump into a children’s ball pit.
 The temptations and desire we feel to partake in such activities are clear marks of our proprioception and vestibular system.